Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Tuca & Bertie

-Ali Wong’s Bertie is settling down together with her longterm boyfriend (voiced by The Strolling Useless’s Steven Yeun), whereas Tiffany Haddish’s Tuca is refusing to tone down her anarchic life-style.
-It’s a traditional odd couple pairing that basically pops thanks to some nice voice work and inventive animation, which delivers sight gags in abundance.
-The series was cancelled by Netflix after its first season, however was lately revived for a second run by Grownup Swim (the house of Rick and Morty).
+Ali Wong’s Bertie is settling down together with her longterm boyfriend (voiced by The Strolling Lifeless’s Steven Yeun), whereas Tiffany Haddish’s Tuca is refusing to tone down her anarchic way of life.
+It’s a traditional odd couple pairing that actually pops thanks to some nice voice work and artistic animation, which delivers sight gags in abundance.
+The series was cancelled by Netflix after its first season, however was just lately revived for a second run by Grownup Swim (the house of Rick and Morty).

 Watch on Netflix